jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

       def test_duration_w_hours_and_minutes(self):
       ...

-    the terminal shows an :doc:`/exceptions/AssertionError`
+    the terminal shows an :ref:`AssertionError`

     .. code-block:: python

       AssertionError: datetime.timedelta(seconds=3600) != 1

-  * I copy the value on the left of the :doc:`/exceptions/AssertionError` and replace the expected value in the test
+  * I copy the value on the left of the :ref:`AssertionError` and replace the expected value in the test

     .. code-block:: python